PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/FacingControls.md

 ### `InwardPercentageCutoff`

 Number (double) type.
-Cutoff percentage to use for determining how far to side of the pads both feet must be in order to be considered for inward facing checks.
-For example `0.5` means both feed must be on the same half of the pads and `0.33` means both feed must be on the same outer third of the pads.
+Cutoff percentage to use for determining how far to the side of the pads both feet must be in order to be considered for inward facing checks.
+For example `0.5` means both feet must be on the same half of the pads and `0.33` means both feet must be on the same outer third of the pads.

 ### `MaxOutwardPercentage`